The Best Restaurants in San Juan Capistrano: Where OC’s Ranch History Meets Really Good Food

 Finca

-If you’re craving something wood-fired, seasonal, and unique, Finca is the perfect place to go.
-Owned by Chef David Pratt, it is an homage to the early days of California and the vibrant flavors of Mexico.
-The wood-fired kitchen crafts everything from house-aged burgers to incredible seasonal dishes — many ingredients sourced just down the road at The Ecology Center.
-The menu is divided into “Farmer” and “Rancher” sections, marrying the best of both worlds: fresh, vegetable-forward dishes and incredible proteins.
+If you’re craving something wood-fired, seasonal, and genuinely creative, Finca is the move.
+Chef David Pratt’s restaurant is an homage to the early days of California and the vibrant flavors of Mexico — a combination that sounds unusual and tastes extraordinary.
+The wood-fired kitchen turns out everything from house-aged burgers to inventive seasonal dishes, with many ingredients sourced just down the road at The Ecology Center.

 What to Order at Finca